ChiatanyaChakka/Track-Trigger/README.md

 [```/app/release/app-release.apk```](/app/release/)

 - To run on Android device just install the apk.
-- To run in an emulator drag and drop the apk on the emlator screen and install.
+- To run in an emulator drag and drop the apk on the emulator screen and install.

 ## Features